Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-In financial year 2023, Newport suburb had a median income among taxpayers of $74,193 and an average of $91,165.
-These figures are significantly higher than national averages.
-In Greater Melbourne, the median was $57,688 with an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $80,314 (median) and $98,686 (average).
-As per the 2021 Census, incomes in Newport rank highly nationally, with household, family, and personal incomes all between the 93rd and 93rd percentiles.
-The earnings profile shows that 29.3% of residents fall within the $4000+ bracket (4,699 people), unlike regional trends where 32.8% fall within the $1,500 - 2,999 range.
-Economic strength is evident with 45.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 14.3% of income, and residents rank highly in disposable income at the 93rd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Newport's median income among taxpayers is $74,193, with an average of $91,165.
+This is notably higher than the national averages and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $80,314 (median) and $98,686 (average).
+According to the 2021 Census, Newport's household, family, and personal incomes rank highly nationally, between the 93rd and 93rd percentiles.
+The earnings profile shows that 29.3% of residents (4,699 people) fall into the $4000+ bracket, unlike regional trends where 32.8% fall within the $1,500 - 2,999 range.
+Economic strength is evident with 45.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 14.3% of income, and residents rank highly in disposable income at the 93rd percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income